kartverket/ALB_Best_Practice_Manual/README.md

 | • Focus: maximum penetration | • Focus: high definition in littoral zone, rivers, etc. |
 | • Application: charting coastal waters, object detection | • Application: flood simulation, habitat modelling, hydro-morphodynamics, etc. |

-The Teledyne Optech CZMIL, the Fugro RAMMS and the Leica Chiroptera series of airborne multi-frequency sensors used for mapping topographic surfaces and coastal areas, and their high laser energy per pulse characteristics make them particularly well suited for mapping deep depths such as those found in coastal applications.
-However, the higher laser penetration capabilities of the 3xSecci sensors come at the expense of point density, as laser energy and footprint are negatively correlated.
+The Teledyne Optech CZMIL, the Fugro RAMMS and the Leica Chiroptera series are airborne multi-frequency sensors used for mapping topographic surfaces and coastal areas, and their high laser energy per pulse characteristics make them particularly well suited for mapping deep depths such as those found in coastal applications.
+However, the higher laser penetration capabilities of the 3xSecci sensors come at the expense of spatioal resolution, as the laser footprint increases with higher pulse energy.

 The Riegl VQ880, on the other hand, is an airborne topo-bathy sensor with lower laser energy per pulse and a smaller footprint compared to the high energy systems, which can map with much higher point density but less water penetration.
 The Riegl VQ840/VQ860 is another topo-bathy sensor that is much lighter than the traditional bathymetric LiDAR sensors and can therefore be operated from an unmanned aerial vehicle or helicopter.
 There are also dedicated drone-based systems available, such as the Yellowscan bathymetric LiDAR system.